Understanding Loss of Weight in the Elderly

 - Dried fruit

-What is are weight gain smoothies or shakes?
-Weight gain smoothies are simply drinks with a lot of calories in a small volume- we call this calorically dense.
+Weight gain smoothies are simply smoothies with a lot of calories in a small volume- we call this calorically dense.
 You can buy them or make them.
 There are so many varieties you can make or buy.

 You can also make your own weight gain smoothies at home.
 All you need is a good blender and some creativity.
 You can start with an ice-cream base and add in some chocolate syrup, banana, and peanut butter to make a delicious weight gain smoothie.